-OP5 is the option for programming the setpoints of the engine/generator.
-The engine/generator setpoints affect the proper operation and serviceability of the engine, and the accuracy of the information shown on the display.
+OP5 is the option for programming the engine/generator setpoints.
+The engine/generator setpoints affect the proper operation and serviceability of the engine, and the accuracy of information shown on the display.
 The setpoints are programmed in the GSC at the factory.

-When the GSC is moved from one engine and installed in a different engine, the setpoints may need to be changed.
-Also, to satisfy the requirements of the customer, the setpoints may need to be changed.
-The setpoints stored in the GSC must match the specified setpoints of the 129-4053 Control Panel Chart or the 103-1582 Control Panel Chart that is packaged within the control panel.
-These setpoints are from P01 through P24 and the setpoints are programmable.
+The setpoints may require changing when the GSC is moved from one engine to another engine.
+Customer requirements and moving the GSC from one engine to another engine may require changes in the setpoints.
+The setpoints that are stored in the GSC must match the specified setpoints of the particular generator set.
+The setpoints are P01 to P24 and the setpoints are programmable.
+The setpoints are described in Table 5.